Causal-net category: Quotient=epimorphism

 \subsection{Causal-Tree and tree-contraction}

-A causal-net is called a \textbf{causal-tree} (or a \textbf{poly-tree}), if its underlying undirected graph is a tree.
+A causal-net is called a \textbf{causal-tree} (or a \textbf{poly-tree} \cite{[RP87]}), if its underlying undirected graph is a tree.
 Note that a tree contains no cycles, we can arbitrarily define its orientation to produce a causal-tree.
+Especially, we view a point as a trivial causal-tree.

 Each causal-net has a \textbf{simplification}, which is the unique simple causal-net obtaining by coarse-graining all its multi-edges.
-The following generalization may be more useful. \begin{defn} A causal-net is called a \textbf{causal-Tree} (or a \textbf{poly-Tree}), if its simplification is a causal-tree. \end{defn} Straightforward, a causal-Tree is a causal-tree with multi-edges.
+The following generalization may be more useful. \begin{defn} A causal-net is called a \textbf{causal-Tree} (or a \textbf{poly-Tree}), if its simplification is a causal-tree. \end{defn} Straightforward, a causal-Tree is a causal-tree possibly with multi-edges.

 \begin{ex} The following figure shows a causal-Tree and one of its multi-edge-contraction, which is represented by a morphism $\lambda$.
 The multi-edge $\{e_1,e_2\}$ is contracted, which is represented by the condition $\lambda(e_1)=\lambda(e_2)=Id_v$.